-What is a QEP?
+What is QEP?

-What is the QEP about?
+What is the QEP About?

 The topic of USC Upstate's Quality Enhancement Plan is "Preparing Students for a Future with Technology."
-The project includes three strategies to involve students in higher levels of engagement with technology, including specially redesigned Technology Intensive (TI) courses:
+The project includes three broad strategies to involve students in higher levels of engagement with technology, including specially redesigned Technology Intensive (TI) courses:

 - Development of Technology Intensive Courses - As a part of the summer Faculty Development Institute, faculty will develop TI courses which are redesigned to provide opportunity for students to achieve the STEP-UP learning outcomes and that include emphasis on accessing of digital content and forms using digital means; assignments and learning activities that are prepared and submitted digitally; course participation that requires and/or enables use of a variety of digital tools and forms; and, use of presentation software for course work.

 - Creating a Technology Fluent Campus - In addition to a highly-trained faculty and an engaged student body, a number of initiatives will be launched to heighten the awareness of the increased role of technology in the liberal arts and the professions and to provide our constituents with the interest and vocabulary to engage in ongoing conversations about digitalization.
-Supporting initiatives include an annual QEP Technology Symposium, ongoing programming addressing technology issues and developments each semester, and other opportunities that follow emerging technologies thoughout the life of the project.
+Supporting initiatives include an annual QEP Technology Symposium, ongoing programming addressing technology issues and developments each semester, and other opportunities that follow emerging technologies throughout the life of the project.